 Scotland’s Deposit Return Scheme will go live for consumers on 16 August 2023, giving retailers an important role in tackling climate change.

 Under the scheme, retailers that sell drinks will have a legal requirement to accept returns of empty drinks containers for recycling.
 This includes online retailers of drinks.

-Drinks producers will be able to nominate a scheme administrator to fulfil these obligations on their behalf.
+Drinks producers will be able to nominate the scheme administrator to fulfill these obligations on their behalf.
 This will make it easier for retailers, who will benefit from dealing with one centralised operator.
 It's common in other countries and regions which have deposit return schemes.

 Scotland’s Deposit Return Scheme places the responsibility on drinks producers for the collection for recycling of the containers their products come in.

 In the regulations, drinks producers are defined as the owner of the brand.
 If you sell own brand products, see our Information for Producers page to learn more about your responsibilities.

 For every scheme container returned to your store, you will receive a reasonable handling fee from the scheme administrator.
 This will cover the costs associated with taking part in the scheme.